kevinmartintech/SQL-Server-Database-Development-Best-Practices/README.md

 # Overview
 A novella size of SQL Server database best practices, all for free.
 Some of the links do not work yet as indicated by the "TODO" text tag.
-This is being converted to be more readable form from  https://www.spdevelop.org.
+This is being converted to be more readable form from the [Best Practices & Findings([https://www.spdevelop.org](https://www.spdevelop.org/best-practices-and-findings) section

 Use the table of contents icon next to the "README.md" text above to navigate to each section or type in a word to filter the text.